Vietnam.vn - Nền tảng quảng bá Việt Nam

 Even before the Black Sea corridor opened, the EU had created “solidarity routes” – land and river routes designed to facilitate the export of EU agricultural products through European countries.
 The Farm Foundation, a think tank specializing in agricultural issues, estimates that half of Ukraine’s agricultural exports already travel along these routes.

-Russia could ease some of any shortages of Ukrainian wheat.
+Russia could be spared any shortage of Ukrainian wheat.
 But growing food dependence on Russia could be a bitter pill for many countries.

 The EU is expecting a normal harvest, which could also help meet the needs of importing countries.
 But adverse weather could quickly change the outlook.

-For wheat, production may be adequate, but a decline in Ukraine could have a significant impact.
-“A prolonged closure of the Black Sea corridor will have an impact on food price inflation, which in turn will affect food security,” said Olia Tayeb Cherif of the Farm Foundation.
+For wheat, production may be adequate, but the decline in Ukraine’s production could have a significant impact.
+“The extension of the closure of the Black Sea corridor will have an impact on food price inflation, which will affect food security,” said Olia Tayeb Cherif of the Farm Foundation.

 Some importing countries are starting to struggle to pay current prices, for example Egypt.